PostgreSQL Length + 12 Examples

 Also, check: PostgreSQL Update

-In the previous example, we have seen a basic example of how we can find the length of a string in Postgresql.
-Now, we will check three queries first is that a string can hold an empty string, which is not a null value.
+In the previous example, we saw a basic example of how to find the length of a string in PostgreSQL.
+Now, we will check three queries.
+The first is whether a string can hold an empty string, which is not a null value.

 In the second query, it returns zero because a string holds a space character.
 In the third query, if we pass a NULL value to the length function, it will return a NULL value.
 Let’s check the queries.